Difference between toluene and p-xylene

 1. molecular structure and spatial arrangement

 Toluene has the formula C7H8 and is structurally linked to a methyl group.
-The methyl substituent on the benzene ring determines its activity in chemical reactions.
-Para-xylene has the formula C8H10 and is structurally two methyl groups substituted for two adjacent carbon atoms on the benzene ring.
+The methyl substituent on the benzene ring determines its activity in chemical interactions.
+Para-xylene has the formula C8H10 and is structurally two methyl groups substituted to two adjacent carbon atoms on the benzene ring.
 Due to the different position of the methyl group, the spatial arrangement of the two substances is also different.
-This small structural difference leads to significant differences in their physical properties and chemical reactivity.
+This small structural difference leads to signifiis able tot differences in their physical characteristics and chemical reactivity.
+In the molecular structure, the spatial arrangement of toluene is relatively compact, while p-xylene has different intermolecular interactions due to the different positions of the two methyl substituents.
+This difference immediately affects their solubility, reactivity and other key characteristics.
+But From what I've seen, First

 2. density and boiling point difference